Cancun vs Tulum: Which One Is Better for a Mexican Vacation?

 Delek Tulum

-One of the most popular and trendy hotels on Tulum beach with spacious suites facing either the ocean or the jungle and a common rooftop terrace with a plunge pool from where to enjoy spectacular sunsets or sunrises
+One of the most popular and trendy hotels on Tulum beach with spacious suites facing either the ocean or the jungle, and a shared rooftop terrace with a plunge pool from where to enjoy spectacular sunsets or sunrises

 Amaka Calma Riviera Tulum

-If you are looking for a cheaper option Amaka Calma Tulum is one of the cute new properties located in La Veleta Tulum an emerging trendy neighbor in Tulum.
+If you are looking for a cheaper option, Amaka Calma Tulum is one of the cute new properties located in La Veleta Tulum, an emerging, trendy neighborhood in Tulum.

-It’s recommendable to have a car rental if you are staying here.
+It’s recommended to have a car rental if you are staying here.

 Tulum vs Cancun | Things to Do in Tulum and Cancun